JuliaML/LossFunctions.jl/docs/losses/interface.rst

 Internally it even uses broadcast itself, but it does provide the additional benefit of a more reliable type-inference.

-.. function:: deriv(loss, targets, outputs)
+.. function:: deriv(loss, targets, outputs) -> Array

    Computes the derivative of the loss function in respect to the output for each index-pair in `targets` and `outputs`